 Why he did it once, no one says, nor whether he survived…

-tower.
+Until the 1960s it was a fire lookout tower.
 Now the upper floors hold the panorama balcony.

 The balcony is open daily from 9 am to 5 pm (7 pm in summer).
 There’s an admission fee.